-- Parent Evenings three times a year
+- Parent Evenings three times a year.

-- End of year report
+- End of year report.

-- Review meetings for IEPs and EHCP's
+- Review meetings for IEPs and EHCP's.

-- Informal updates given by SENDCo/ or class teacher during the term
+- Informal updates given by SENDCo/ or class teacher during the term.

-- We have an open-door policy and welcome feedback and comments where appropriate at parent's/carer's request
+- We have an open-door policy and welcome feedback and comments where appropriate at parent's/carer's request.

-6.5 Supporting pupils moving between phases and preparing for adulthood
+6.5 Supporting pupils moving between phases and preparing for adulthood.

 We will share information with the school, college, or other setting the pupil is moving to.
 We will agree with parents and pupils which information will be shared as part of this.
+Additional induction days are arranged with the new setting for all students with SEND and vulnerability factors.